Lycée International de Saint-Germain-en-Laye: Academics

 (**American Section students have five hours of literature/language and three hours of history/geography, as do Polish Section students.
 Japanese Section students have six hours of literature/language and two hours of history/geography.
 Chinese section students take math courses during section time instead of history.)

 Since the French curriculum requires learning at least two foreign language, many students who graduate from the Lycée International are fluent in four languages.

 Students who do not speak French are placed in a French immersion program called Français Spécial.
 After one year, they are expected to be fluent in French and integrate the standard French curriculum along with the rest of the student population.

-Lycée International students must take the international variation on the baccalauréat, called the OIB (Option Internationale du baccalauréat), in order to take advantage of their language skills.
+Lycée International students must take the international variation on the baccalauréat, called the BFI (Baccalauréat Français International), in order to take advantage of their language skills.
 Baccalaureat results at the Lycée International de Saint Germain-en-Laye fluctuate between 99% and 100%, and an honors (mention) rate which is above 90%.
 These figures are used to compile rankings by national news outlets.
 While each news outlet has its own ranking system, in all the Lycée International consistently figures among the top ten in France.

-Every year many Lycée International students present the prestigious Concours Général.
+Every year many Lycée International students present the Concours Général.
 It is ranked 4th in the country for the cumulative number of winners.